What Does My Breakdown Cover Include?

 Is It a Legal Requirement for Car Owners?

 You’re not legally required to get a breakdown cover.
-However, if you’re on the road frequently, you may want to get this kind of insurance policy so that you’ll get the assistance you need whenever you experience car problems on the road.
+However, if you’re on the road frequently, this is one type of insurance policy you’ll want to have.
+It will ensure you’ll get the assistance you need whenever you experience car problems on the road.

-If your car can’t be repaired on the spot, you’d have to make arrangements for yourself so you can either go home or continue to your destination.
+If your car can’t be repaired on the spot, you’d have to plan to get home or carry on your journey yourself.
 And what if you have passengers or pets with you?
-That would also be another concern you need to address.
+That would also be another concern that needs addressing.

 Different Breakdown Cover Levels

-A mechanic will arrive at your location and try to fix your vehicle.
+A mechanic will arrive at your location and try to fix the vehicle.
 If your car needs to be taken to a garage, it will be towed to the nearest one.

 Home Breakdown Cover

-With a cover like this, in addition to the above, you can get assistance in case your car breaks down while you’re still on your driveway or anywhere within a quarter of a mile from your house.
+With a cover like this, in addition to the above, you can get assistance in case your car breaks down while you’re still on your driveway.
+It covers anywhere within a quarter of a mile from your house.